 - Pause Items: When this setting is set to yes, items that have exceeded the maximum budget amount for the budget period can automatically be paused.

-Important: If the label used is removed in Google Ads, the script will not be able to re-enable those items.
-If it is also applied to additional items in the account, the script will re-enable them whether or not they were paused by the script.
+Important: If the label used is removed in Google Ads, the script won't re-enable those items.
+If it is also applied to additional items in the account, the script will re-enable them whether or not the script paused them.

-- Check Only Items With This Label: The script will only check the budgets of items with this label.
+- Check Only Items With This Label: The script will only check the items' budgets with this label.
 Leave blank to check all active items in your account.

 - Aggregate Costs: When checked, the combined cost of all matching items is compared to the budget.
 When left unchecked, each item that matches the search criteria is evaluated independently.

-- Show Debug Data In Logs: Select this option to get the most complete logs which can be useful when reporting a problem to Optmyzr.
-This option severely decreases the performance of scripts so it should be turned off most of the time.
+- Show Debug Data In Logs: Select this option to get the complete logs, which can be useful when reporting a problem to Optmyzr.
+This option severely decreases the script's performance, so it should be turned off most of the time.

-Advanced Option: If you manage a lot of accounts and budgets, it may be easier to maintain your settings in a Google Spreadsheet.
+Advanced Option: If you manage many accounts and budgets, it may be easier to maintain your settings in a Google Spreadsheet.
 Copy this spreadsheet to your own Google account for use with the New Advanced Settings of this script.